 - In the Vault—our new electronic FOIA library—you can read our most popular documents from the comfort of your own computer.
 The files are organized alphabetically by name or topic and by category or subject—including civil rights, counterterrorism, popular culture, unusual phenomenon, and violent crime.
 New releases of broad interest to the public can also be found on our Hot Topics page.
 While the Freedom of Information Act requires that the FBI make certain categories of records available in its libraries, it may at its discretion include other types of records: 1.
 Final Opinions and Orders – No records available at this time; 2.
 Agency Policy Statements; 3.
 Administrative Staff Manuals and Instructions; and 4.
 Frequently Requested Records.

 - If you would rather review the material in your own home, all FOIA Library documents are available on CDs.
 The information contained on the CDs is of the same quality as the original materials in the FOIA Library.
 To obtain these records, you must submit a FOIA request either by e-mail, regular mail, or fax.

 For complete information on when and how to submit a request, see Requesting FBI Records.

 To learn what information you will receive, how long it takes, and how to file an appeal, see What Happens After Making a Request.

-If you have any questions about preparing or submitting requests, call our FOIA Requestor Service Center at (540) 868-1535 to hear helpful recorded information.
+If you have questions about preparing or submitting requests, e-mail email@example.com or call our FOIA Requester Service at Center (540) 868-1535 to hear helpful recorded information.